 Managing disputes, grievances cases and investigations

 Nationwide’s Recognition Agreement with NGSU outlines our agreed internal and external dispute resolution approach if both parties fail to agree on specific items.
-We’ve a jointly agreed Fair Treatment at Work approach outlined in the Recognition Agreement and in 2022 we introduced a Dispute Resolution approach to improve resolution of employee grievances.
-These policies and approaches are published and promoted on our internal intranet and are in our contract of employment.
+We jointly agree and review our Fair Treatment at Work approach outlined in the Recognition Agreement and we operate a Dispute Resolution approach to improve resolution of employee grievances.
+These policies and approaches are published and promoted on our internal intranet and are referenced in our contract of employment.
 The Society meets with trade union officers monthly to discuss concerns relating to individual cases and to listen to feedback on related processes.

 Nationwide has a comprehensive speak up and whistleblowing helpline and online reporting system.
 These are managed by an external independent third party to enable anonymous reporting of incidents and concerns.
 And all employees are required to complete annual e-learning to enable them to understand how to raise issues in a confidential manner.